Zubler Suction Filters

 Suction Equipment Maintenance

-Poorly managed or ineffective indoor (single station and multi station) suction systems can re-release particles back into the working environment.
+Poorly managed or ineffective indoor (single-station and multi-station) suction systems can re-release particles back into the working environment.
 That is why our suction systems are equipped with options for HEPA and Activated Carbon exhaust filters for the health and safety of staff!
-However, these safety measures are not effective without enough extraction air flow.
-Motor and suction unit maintenance must be carried out on a regular basis to ensure optimal extraction.
+However, these safety measures are not effective without enough extraction airflow.
+Motor and suction unit maintenance must be carried out regularly to ensure optimal extraction.

-Zubler Suction equipment filters are designed to maintain optimal efficiency while protecting the motor and internal components from pollutants and dusts.
-Regular replacement will extend the life and maintain optimal extraction air flow, ensuring your suction system is up and running when you need it.
+Zubler Suction equipment filters are designed to maintain optimal efficiency while protecting the motor and internal components from pollutants and dust.
+Regular replacement will extend the life and maintain optimal extraction airflow, ensuring your suction system is up and running when you need it.

 For information on suction unit filter fitment, consult your manual or download the PDFs below.